 You might ask yourself why I am not religious myself given that I had the encouragement of my Dad and so many years of Catholic teaching?
 The reason is quite simple… None of it ever made any sense to me.
 The whole idea of an all-powerful, loving God, free will, sin and hell just doesn’t make any sense.
 How can you have free will when you have the “gun” of hell held to your head?

 However, even years after I left school, I would still put “Christian” on a form if there was a box to fill in about religion, even though I had no interest in being a practising Christian or following Christian doctrine.
-It took over 20 years to gradually progress through labelling myself a Christian to Agnostic, to calling myself an Atheist.
+It took over 20 years to gradually progress from labelling myself a Christian to Agnostic, to call myself an Atheist.
 The religious indoctrination from a childhood of even relatively mild religious influence took me a long time to shed.
 I can understand how others who had much stronger religious influences struggle to pull away from it.

 When my firstborn daughter started school, I was quite surprised to learn that “RE Classes” were still a fixture in hundreds of schools throughout New Zealand.
 The 2013 Census shows that less than half of all NZer’s now call themselves Christian (now down to 37% after the 2018 census) and yet, this old chestnut was still embedded in the state school system.
 I opted her out of the classes but decided not to let her be shunted off away from her classmates into the library with all the other rebellious parents’ kids.
 Why should she feel different because of my beliefs?
-So she goes to swimming classes or stats school late instead.
+So she goes to swimming classes or starts school late instead.

 The problem is that I don’t like being bullied by religion or religious people.
 I never have.
 So while the situation is something that we can manage, I don’t see why we (or any other parents) should have to deal with other people’s religious beliefs.
 Why should any parents have to let their kids be indoctrinated in someone else’s religion in a state school that is supposed to be free of religion?
 Why should any of us be given special privileges to promote our religious views in a non-religious school?
 It would be wrong for atheists to do it and it’s wrong for religious people to do it too.
 It needs to stop.